QtpyeRose/NDBallSim/README.md

 `java -jar "path/to/NDBallSim.jar" <args> "path/to/file.nds"`

-the standard file format for saving NDBall files is .nds (N-Dimensinal Space), there structure is identical to just a .txt file, so oyu can use .txt files for storing code if you wish
+the standard file format for saving NDBall files is .nds (N-Dimensinal Space), there structure is identical to just a .txt file, so you can use .txt files for storing code if you wish

 the args are a bunch of tags as listed below